na-na-hi/renget/archive/brandysmix.md

+ON HIATUS (might be indefinite, I dont know when and if i'll be coming back to image generation)

 Brandies models

 brandies easy local ai, runs on almost any system as long as you have roughly 16 gigs of ram